-This simple tutorial shows how to install the old default Gedit text editor and set it as default in Ubuntu 22.10 Kinetic Kudu.
+This simple tutorial shows how to install the old default Gedit text editor and set it as default in Ubuntu 22.10 & Ubuntu 23.04 Lunar Lobster.

-Ubuntu 22.10 adopts GNOME text editor as default plain text editing app.
+Ubuntu adopts GNOME text editor as default plain text editing app since 22.10.
 Personally, I prefer the new default application to the classic Gedit.
 However, it always good to have more choices in case for those that need the old app for specific reasons.
 And, here’s how to do the job step by step.

 Step 1: Install Gedit Text Editor